-Rule 13 GAMBLING (Responsibility) UB: Gambling: A student will not play games of skill or chance (including online) for money or property.
+Rule 13 GAMBLING (Responsibility): A student will not play games of skill or chance (including online) for money or property.

-Rule 14 VANDALISM (Responsibility/Respect/Citizenship) UB: Property Damage: A student will not willfully, with or without malice, damage or destroy property of another, including property belonging to the school or district, staff, students or other adults on campus or at a school-sponsored or school-related activity on or off school property or participate with others to do so.
+Rule 14 VANDALISM (Responsibility/Respect/Citizenship): A student will not willfully, with or without malice, damage or destroy property of another, including property belonging to the school or district, staff, students or other adults on campus or at a school-sponsored or school-related activity on or off school property or participate with others to do so.
 Vandalism may include but is not limited to stickers on the walls, writing on desks, graffiti, permanent markings, and damage to school issued technology.
 A student or parent/guardian may be held financially responsible by the judicial system.

-Rule 15 USE OF FIRE (Responsibility/Respect/Citizenship) \RO: Burning of a School Building, UB: Unlawfully setting a fire: A student will neither set fire nor attempt to set fire to anything or anyone on school property or participate with others to damage or destroy school property through the use of fire.
+Rule 15 USE OF FIRE (Responsibility/Respect/Citizenship): A student will neither set fire nor attempt to set fire to anything or anyone on school property or participate with others to damage or destroy school property through the use of fire.
 This includes striking matches, flicking cigarette lighters or using any instrument capable of producing fire on school property or at a school-sponsored or school-related activity that is on or off school property.
 (This violation does not include any smoking violations.
-For smoking violations, refer to Rule 28)
+For smoking violations, refer to Rule 29)

-Rule 16 THEFT (Responsibility/Respect/Citizenship) UB: Theft, UB: Inappropriate items on school property: A student will not steal or possess stolen property, or participate with others to do so.
+Rule 16 THEFT (Responsibility/Respect/Citizenship): A student will not steal or possess stolen property, or participate with others to do so.
 Stolen property includes any object that is possessed without the permission of the owner.

-Rule 17 BREAKING AND ENTERING (Responsibility/Respect/Citizenship) UB: Being in an unauthorized area, UB: Property Damage: A student will not break into any district property.
+Rule 17 BREAKING AND ENTERING (Responsibility/Respect/Citizenship): A student will not break into any district property.
 This will include any unauthorized entry into school property with or without destruction to the property.

-- Rule 18 BREAKING AND ENTERING WITH INTENT TO COMMIT A FELONY OR THEFT (Responsibility/Respect/Citizenship) UB: Being in an unauthorized area, UB: Theft: - A. District Property: A student will not unlawfully enter any district property with the intent of committing a felony, to steal and/or take and carry away the property of another, or to attempt to commit the taking of property. - B. Motor Vehicles: A student will not unlawfully enter any motor vehicle on district property.
+Rule 18 BREAKING AND ENTERING WITH INTENT TO COMMIT A FELONY OR THEFT (Responsibility/Respect/Citizenship):

+- A. District Property: A student will not unlawfully enter any district property with the intent of committing a felony, to steal and/or take and carry away the property of another, or to attempt to commit the taking of property. - B. Motor Vehicles: A student will not unlawfully enter any motor vehicle on district property.
 This will include unlawful entry into a vehicle with or without destruction to the property or regardless of removal of property from the vehicle.

-Rule 19 ROBBERY (Responsibility/Respect/Citizenship) RO: Robbery without a dangerous weapon, \RO: Robbery with a dangerous weapon, \PD: Robbery with a firearm or powerful explosive: A student will not take or attempt to take another person's property by threat of force, force or violence.
+Rule 19 ROBBERY (Responsibility/Respect/Citizenship): A student will not take or attempt to take another person's property by threat of force, force or violence.

-EXTORTION (Responsibility/Respect/Citizenship) UB: Extortion: A student will not take, threaten or attempt to take the property (including but not limited to money) or something of value to others through intimidation or blackmail.
-Some violations of Rule 20 are also a violation of Rule 27C and must be documented in the CMS Title IX Record Keeping System.
+Rule 20 EXTORTION (Responsibility/Respect/Citizenship): A student will not take, threaten or attempt to take the property (including but not limited to money) or something of value to others through intimidation or blackmail.
+Some violations of Rule 20 are also a violation of Rule 27C.